GOOD ACADEMIC STANDING & SATISFACTORY ACADEMIC PROGRESS

 - register a thesis topic by May 1st of the second year of the Doctoral Program (Ph.D.2)

-– have an approved Field Examination/Advisory Committee by the end of the second year of the Doctoral Program (Ph.D.2)
+- have an approved Field Proposal by the Advisory Committee that has met by the end of May of the second year of the Doctoral Program (Ph.D.2)

 - have completed their Field Examination by the end of the Fall term of the third year of the Doctoral Program (PH.D.3) at the latest